brunops/brunops.github.io/_posts/2013-06-26-bothered-by-being-accommodated-part-1.markdown

 ---
 Enough!
 That is enough!
 I got tired of doing the same things over again, and have finally gathered all the courage to make something about it.
 And this time it is for real.
 One of the hardest decisions ever.

-In 2010, I started working as an intern at <a class="vt-p" title="CI&amp;T" href="http://ciandt.com" target="_blank">CI&amp;T</a>, a development offshore company in Brazil.
+In 2010, I started working as an intern at <a title="CI&amp;T" href="http://ciandt.com" target="_blank">CI&amp;T</a>, a development offshore company in Brazil.
 I do love it and I am very grateful or everything I had there.
 It was my first job.
 It is the only job I've ever had.

 Back then, everything was new.
 I was still studying and never intended to work at a company.
 I wanted to be a researcher and a professor.
 I didn't have anything figured out yet (still don't).
 So you might ask "why did you started working?".